2. Historical survey, 1:11-2:14

 The one instruction - remember the poor, v10.

 There is debate as to whether the visit to Jerusalem referred to in 2:1 aligns with the famine visit, Acts 11:30, or the Jerusalem Council, Acts 15:2ff.
 Although Bruce, Dumbrell, Fung, ... opt for the famine relief visit, the majority of commentators opt for the Jerusalem Council.
-Given the subject matter, the visit is most likely for the purpose of the Jerusalem Council where Paul's gospel of grace is examined and confirmed by the Jerusalem apostles.
+Given the subject matter, the visit is most likely for the purpose of the Jerusalem Council, where Paul's gospel of grace is examined and confirmed by the apostles.
 It also works well with regard the sequence of events, particularly if we read a rather interesting little textual variant.
 Paul's confrontation with Peter at Antioch is possibly in response to Peter's literal reading of the instructions that were circulated to Paul's missionary churches by the Jerusalem church following the Jerusalem Council.
 In v12 the variant tina is neut. pl. = "certain things" = presumably "the instructions from the Jerusalem church."

 So, the account recorded in 2:1-10 refers to Paul's actions prompted by the visit of some members of the circumcision party who came down from Judea to Antioch and attempted to link law-obedience with progress in the Christian life, and thus the full appropriation of the promised Abrahamic blessings.
 Paul sets off for Jerusalem to sort out the issue, cf., Acts 15:1-35.
 Paul's understanding of the gospel of Jesus Christ, as it relates both to Jew and Gentile believers, is that holiness, righteousness, and thus the full appropriation of God's promised blessings, is through faith (Christ's faith/faithfulness appropriated by faith) and not works of the law.
 This understanding of the gospel was accepted by the leaders of the Jerusalem church.
 As Paul put it, the apostles "added nothing to my message", such that he did not give in to the "false brothers" (members of the circumcision party, the "judaizers").
-The leaders of the Jerusalem church fully recognized his ministry ("the grace given to me"), giving him the "right hand of fellowship" and agreed that he "should go to the Gentiles."
+The leaders of the Jerusalem church fully recognized Paul's ministry ("the grace given to me"), giving him the "right hand of fellowship" and agreed that he "should go to the Gentiles."
 The only thing asked of Paul was that he undertake a collection for the poor.

 v] Exposition: A simple exposition of this passage can be found in the linked pew-level Sermon Notes.